ratix98/LibADLmidi-Banks/README.md

 # What this is

 A Simple home for every bank I modified for one OPL3 chip with the opl3 bank editor by Wohlstand.
 Each bank is heavily modified from DMXOPL from sneakernets so a few instruments will probably sound a little more hollow or weak.
 The results though seem to work out while listening.
+Housed here are Shareware versions of a few games that demostrate what the opl3 can do.
+For proper sound output in the shareware titles when using a soundblaster 16 or compatible you must set the dmxoption with the following on the commandline otherwise note cuts will happen.

+set dmxoption=-opl3
+This works in dosbox under emulation as well.

 # Why